Switch-Rated Plugs & Receptacles

 Mobile Classrooms Make Smart Moves with Plug & Play Connectors

 Providing power to mobile classrooms that are used to accommodate the fast-growing needs of the Clark County School System is made easy with combination plug/receptacle and disconnects switches.
-The school system uses MELTRIC DECONTACTOR™ Series switch-rated plugs and receptacles that allow workers to safely and quickly make and break electrical connections that provide power to portable classroom buildings.
+The school system uses MELTRIC Switch-Rated plugs and receptacles that allow workers to safely and quickly make and break electrical connections that provide power to portable classroom buildings.

-Mobile classroom buildings such as this one being set up at Elaine Wynn Elementary School are easier to move since the Clark County, Nevada School system started using MELTRIC switch rated plugs and receptacles instead of hard wiring electrical power.
+Mobile classroom buildings such as this one being set up at Elaine Wynn Elementary School are easier to move since the Clark County, Nevada School system started using MELTRIC switch rated plugs and receptacles instead of hard-wired electrical connections.

 Classrooms on the Move

 Mr. Crocker reports that the School District has approximately 1,327 mobile buildings.
 These include 25’ x 25’ single-classrooms and 25’ x 60’ double-wide classroom modular units that are split for transport and provide two classrooms when rejoined at the new location.
 He says

 that the School District moves approximately 450 to 500 of these units every year.

 In the past, each time a portable building was relocated, both the conduit and overhead wires had to be removed.
 In the new location, new wires and conduit had to be cut and installed.

 Each time a building is moved, electrical power must be disconnected and reconnected at the new location.
 Previously, this entailed disconnecting all the wiring and conduit before moving a building and repeating the process once the once the building is in place at the new location.
 Typically, it takes one or two journeyman electricians eight hours or more to run all of the needed conduit and rewire one modular building.
 Mr. Crocker worked with Matt Guild of Nedco Supply, Las Vegas, to implement a better way to make these connections.